"The biggest innovations in the world will come from the intersection of biology & technology." - Steve Jobs

 Lori Casselman | Chief Health Officer, League

 Lori has a BA in Kinesiology, a BSc in Nutrition, an MSc in Exercise Physiology, and has completed the Ivey Executive Leadership program.
-She is on the board of Sanofi-Aventis Healthcare Survey, and Get Active Toronto.
+She has held positions on the advisory boards of the Health, Work & Wellness Conference, the Sanofi-Aventis Healthcare Survey, and Get Active Toronto.

 Connect with Lori: